-- o University of Toronto Mississauga
+- University of Toronto Mississauga

-- o Sheridan College
+- Sheridan College

-- o Our Lady of Mount Carmel Secondary School
+- Our Lady of Mount Carmel Secondary School

 - John Fraser Secondary School

 Overall, the four sessions reached 136 students, providing them with an overview of the business planning and budget process.
 While the UTM discussions focussed mostly around municipal policies, the City's Budget Allocator tool drew out much conversation among all students, as they discovered how different decisions could affect the overall budget.
 Students were given an information card for them to take back to their families.